-The trial mode enables a measurement without saving the results.
-The use of this mode is recommended only when the experimental logistics are being tested, to avoid superfluous "test" result files in the DATA folder.
+The trial mode allows to make a measurement without saving the results at the end of the measurement.
+It is recommended only when the experimental logistic is being tested, to avoid many insignificant "test" result files in theDATA folder.

 For the check box "Save Video During Exp."